9 Easy Ways to Relieve Back Pain at Work

 2.)
 Hold the phone in your hand and switch between your right and left sides throughout the conversation.

-People are made to move!
-Sitting (or even standing) in one position for an 8 hour workday can wreak havoc on your body!
+People are made to move.
+In Blue Zones regions, people were nudged into moving every 20 minutes throughout the day.
+Sitting (or even standing) in one position for an 8 hour workday can wreak havoc on your body.

 2.)
 Researchers suggest at least half your hours at work should be spent standing up.
 If you have a sit-stand workstation, alternate between sitting and standing throughout the day.

 3.)
 Strengthening your core muscles with exercise, such as yoga, pilates or sit-ups works your stomach as well your back, which naturally improves your posture and reduces pain.